fatalhalt/LEDBlink/README.md

 ```

 ## Linux?
 This will also work on GNU/Linux distro, MacOS, or *BSD, you just need to replace backslashes with forward slashes.
-Actually in Ubuntu it is very convenient to install ```apt-get install arduino-mk' and create small Makefile that includes Arduino.mk, albeit this approach is as bare and doesn't give you a clear overview what's going on under the hood.
+Actually in Ubuntu it is very convenient to install ```apt-get install arduino-mk``` and create small Makefile that includes Arduino.mk, albeit this approach isn't as bare and doesn't give you a clear overview what's going on under the hood.

 ## What's Next?
 Next would be to use <avr/io.h> <util/delay.h> without any of the Arduino's core.a to blink a LED.